Ikpia/BlindBid-Hook/README.md

-BlindBid Hook
+# BlindBid Hook

+**Encrypted NFT/Token Auctions in AMM Pools**

+## Overview

+BlindBid Hook enables fully encrypted auctions for NFTs and tokens within Uniswap v4 pools.
+This is the first implementation of encrypted auctions using Uniswap v4 hooks, leveraging Fhenix FHE (Fully Homomorphic Encryption) technology.

+## The Innovation

-BlindBid Hook: Encrypted NFT/Token Auctions in AMM Pools The Gap: All winning hooks focused on swaps/lending.
+The Gap: All winning hooks focused on swaps/lending.
 Nobody built encrypted auctions using hooks.

-Innovation:
+### Key Features:

 Users submit encrypted bids (euint64) for NFTs or rare tokens listed in special pools All bids completely hidden until auction closes